harrisonlab/rootstock_AlleleSeq/README.md

 bcftools
 beagle

+$ROOTSTOCK was set to the directory containg the rootstock project (~/projects/apple_rootstock/rootstock_genetics)

 Data was unzipped and concatenated into R1 and R2 files in the subdirectory conc within each rootstock folder
 eg:
 ```shell